orchidsoftware/orchid.software/docs/en/docs/menu.md

 }
 ```

-> **Note.** for each element during creation, the unique key which cannot repeat is generated, but it can be changed manually by means of the `slug` method.
+> **Note:** When creating each element, a unique key is automatically generated, which should not be repeated.
+However, you can manually change the key using the `slug` method.

 ## Links